Martin Luther King Jr. handwriting font Update #24

 What a coincidence, right?
 I rescheduled the next day to have time to visit the church and take some pictures that I wanted to share with you, together with the update of the font.

-Here is a little background to Dr. King’s visit to Berlin in 1964
+Background to Dr. King’s visit to Berlin in 1964

 The city is split into East and West Berlin.
 West Berlin is surrounded by East Germany and occupied by the Western Allies of the Second World War.
 When King landed, the rumor says the American embassy wanted to prevent him from entering East Berlin and cause unforeseeable trouble and took King’s passport off him.
 Without a passport, it was impossible to enter East Germany.
 However, the legend says that Dr. King used his American Express card to identify himself, which is unusual when entering a communistic country.
 The East German Border officer probably recognized the famous visitor and accepted a credit card, like the one here, for official identification.